secretstartups/handbook/content/handbook/engineering/development/dev/create/_index.md

 ## Hello!

 [We're the Create Stage](/handbook/engineering/development/dev/create/engineering-managers/) and we are a group of teams within the Dev Sub Department.
-We're comprised of four areas [within the GitLab product](/handbook/product/categories/#create-stage).
+We're comprised of five areas [within the GitLab product](/handbook/product/categories/#create-stage).

 | Team | Engineering Managers |
 | ---- | -------------------- |